-I’m excited to share how our Collide-AI post pipeline – using a quirky tool called Nano Banana alongside OpenAI’s Sora and Google’s Veo 3 – made it possible.
+I’m excited to share how our Collide-AI post pipeline – using a quirky tool called Nano Banana alongside the latest video gen models – made it possible.
 In this post, I’ll pull back the curtain on how we achieved shot-to-shot consistency in AI-generated video and what it means for agencies, brands and the future of content production.

 The Character Consistency Problem

 Every video producer knows the pain points: desired production and creative value, cost and time.
-Our dental client needed a series of short product videos with consistent characters, settings, scenes and props across multiple shots – think a friendly dentist in a clinic, close-ups of a patient, an explainer graphic and product pack-shots.
-Typically, we’d shoot this live.
+Our dental client needed a series of short product videos with consistent characters, settings, scenes and props across multiple shots – think a friendly dentist in a clinic, close-ups of a patient, explainer graphics and product pack-shots.
+Typically, we’d shoot everything live, in-camera.
 But due to tight timelines and logistical hurdles, live-action simply wasn’t an option.

 The catch?
-Generative AI video has a notorious consistency problem.
-One scene might render our dentist with different facial features or the clinic decor changing colour shot-to-shot – obviously a brand safety nightmare.
+For characters and product shots Generative AI video has a notorious consistency problem.
+One scene might render our dentist with different facial features or the clinic decor changing colour shot-to-shot – obviously a brand safety and scene continuity nightmare.
 Early text-to-video models struggled to maintain the same character or environment across cuts.
 We also had to ensure the output met strict brand guidelines (free from unusual AI artefacts or off-brand elements) and complied with regulatory limits (no unproven product claims in visuals).
 The challenge was clear: how could we leverage AI’s speed and creativity without sacrificing continuity or quality?

 The Breakthrough

-Our breakthrough came when we combined multiple AI tools in a new way – and added some old-school production discipline to the mix.
-We treated the AI models as “junior directors” that needed guidance.
-We started by building a “character bible” for our hero dentist – a reference image set locking down his appearance, wardrobe, and even lighting.
+Our breakthrough came through 'test and learn' R&D, looking at how multiple AI tools 'in the AI tech stack' can work seamlessly toegther for a desired outcome – while adding some old-school production discipline to the mix.
+We treated the AI models as “collaboration tools” that needed strict guidance.
+We started by building a “character bible” for our characters – a reference image set locking down appearance, wardrobe and even lighting.
 Likewise, we created a “scene bible” for the clinic and props.
 These weren’t just moodboards; they became the ground truth images we would feed into the generative models to anchor their outputs.

 We then mapped out a shot graph – essentially a storyboard of the sequence – and carefully crafted text prompts for each shot, referencing our hero character and set pieces by name.
 Crucially, we used seed control (fixing random seeds) and image references so the AI started from the same visual DNA each time.
 Picture a “consistency stack” diagram: at the base are our character and scene bibles, above them a shot-by-shot plan, all feeding into the AI generator with consistent seeds.
-This stack ensured that as we generated each scene, the dentist looked like himself in every frame and the clinic setting didn’t magically morph.
+This stack ensured that as we generated each scene, the dentist and talent were consistent in every frame and the clinic setting didn’t magically morph.
 Shot-to-shot continuity – solved.

 When the first fully AI-generated draft came through with a cohesive look and narrative flow, it felt like a moon landing.
 We had a smiling dentist character who remained identical across an entire 30-second spot – same face, same outfit, same office – without re-shoots or VFX tweaks.
 Cinematic framing and camera moves were on point, too.
 And thanks to careful prompting, even the product packaging appeared accurately in the final pack-shot, with no misspelt labels or off-brand colours.
 For the first time, we saw AI video consistency reach a level suitable for a brand ad.
 It was a genuine “aha” moment for our creative team and the client alike.